-Software Types for Nonprofits
+Software types for non-profits

 Custom software development isn’t cheap, and non-profits, in particular, are often incredibly mindful of budget restrictions.
-However, this doesn’t mean that nonprofit organizations are, or should be, focused on hiring the cheapest developers they can find.
-Cheap development usually means a cheap product, and nobody wants a custom application that doesn’t function as well as it should.
+However, this doesn’t mean that non-profit organizations should only hire the cheapest developers they can find.
+Low-budget development usually results in an inferior product, and nobody wants a custom application that doesn’t function as well as it should.

 Every so often, a developer will offer a discounted rate for their services, but this isn’t something that non-profits would conveniently and frequently chance upon when hiring a team to build their software.
 The reality of budget constraints means that non-profit organizations are looking for the best candidate through other criteria.
 In particular, they must find companies they feel confident will deliver the best possible product.

 Why Asahi is the Right Fit for Your Nonprofit Organization

 Perfect functionality, beautiful user experiences–these are the things we strive for when working with any client, and we never settle for anything less.
 Check out the reviews from our satisfied customers here to get started.